OfficeDev/teams-toolkit/docs/fx-core/localdebug-help.md

 | 9239 | Node inspector for Bot / Messaging Extension |

 ## What to do if some port is already in use?

-This issue may look like:
+### Error
 ![Port Already In Use](../images/fx-core/localdebug/port-already-in-use.png)

+### Reason
 This is mainly because this port was not successfully closed after last local debug.

+### Mitigation
 You can follow the scripts below to find the process that occupies this port, and to kill that process.
 After the process is killed, start debugging again.

-### Windows
-In cmd or powershell:
+For Windows, in cmd or powershell:
 ```cmd
 > netstat -ano | findstr <port>
 > tskill <process id>
 ```

-### Linux / OSX
-In shell:
+For Linux or OSX, in shell:
 ```shell
 $ lsof -i:<port>
 $ kill <process id>
 ```

 ## What to do if Teams shows "App not found" when the Teams web client is opened?
-This issue may look like:
+### Error

 ![App Not Found](../images/fx-core/localdebug/app-not-found.png)

+### Reason

 This is mainly because the Teams account you logged in when the Teams web client is opened is different from the M365 account you logged in when developing the Teams app.

+### Mitigation
 Please make sure you use the same M365 account.
 After logging in the correct account, start debugging again.
 You can see which M365 account you logged in via Teams toolkit, like:

 ![Teams Toolkit M365 Account](../images/fx-core/localdebug/m365-account.png)

 ## What to do if Teams shows "Permission needed" when the Teams web client is opened?
-This issue may look like:
+### Error

 ![Permission Needed](../images/fx-core/localdebug/permission-needed.png)

+### Reason

 This is mainly because the custom app uploading is not turned on for your Teams tenant.

+### Mitigation
 You can follow [this document](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading) to turn it on.

 ## What to do if I want to use my own tunneling service instead of the built-in one for Bot or Messaging Extension?
+### Reason
 Since Bot and Messaging Extension requires a public address as the messaging endpoint, ngrok will be used by default to automatically create a tunnel connection forwarding localhost address to public address.

+### Mitigation
 To use your own tunneling service, set the following configurations in *.fx/default.userdata* under the project root, then start debugging, like:
 ```
 fx-resource-local-debug.skipNgrok=true